Projects

 • Addressing policy and regulatory constraints surrounding urban development through the private sector;

-• Bring investment opportunities to the attention of potential investors, including public-private partnerships to fund commercially bankable climate-resilient infrastructure and value chain projects; and
+• Bringing investment opportunities to the attention of potential investors, including public-private partnerships to fund commercially bankable climate-resilient infrastructure and value chain projects; and

 • Supporting priorities that have been identified in the urban economic plans.